ossobv/gospawn/README.rst

 GoSpawn
 =======

-GoSpawn is a simplified hybrid between dumb-init_, a simplified supervisord_ and syslog2stdout_, implemented in Go.
+GoSpawn is a cross between dumb-init_, a simplified supervisord_ and syslog2stdout_, implemented in Go.

 Because it's implemented in Go, you don't need the prerequisites for *supervisord* which you would have to install otherwise.
 One statically